Bannatz/BlendX/README.md

 # BlendX
-BlendX is a versatile tool designed for crafting, managing user and email combos and includes a scraping Proxies.
+BlendX is a versatile tool designed for crafting, managing user and email combos and includes scraping and checking Proxies.
 The Frontend is powered by DearPyGui.
 # BIG DISCLAIMER
 **I do not condone any form of Criminal Activities with this Tool.**